 INT.
-DODGE PICK-UP TRUCK - DAY
+PICK-UP TRUCK - DAY

 Morrigan drives.

-Casually dressed in a white blouse, jeans, boots.
+Casually dressed in a white blouse, jeans, boots, baseball cap.

 All windows open.
-Country music plays on the radio.
-Morrigan taps her hands on the steering wheel as she negotiates the road.
+Traditional, low volume Irish music plays on the radio.
+Morrigan attempts to rouse Sue Ellen.

-Are we getting close, Luv?
+Are we getting close, luv?

-In the passenger seat, Sue Ellen looks down at her cell phone.
+In the passenger seat, solemn, disheveled, Sue Ellen finally looks down at her cell phone.

+Oh,..
 In forty miles we take a left on Route 212, Cherry Blossom Boulevard.

-She wears a green tee shirt, white shorts, sweat socks and sneakers.
-A bright green ribbon prevents her pony tail from releasing.
+She wears a tear stained, green tee shirt, shorts, sweat socks and sneakers.
+Her eyes are red and swollen.
+A green ribbon prevents her pony tail from releasing.